Bri-W12/bioinfo-projects/week_02/README.md

 Answer: After doing some research, I do believe that this is a complete and well-annotated GFF file.
 Cats have approximately 20,000 genes, so 19209 annotated genes is very close to that number.
 I believe that the number of exons also makes sense, as eukaryotes tend to have multiple exons per gene.

+## Other Insights

+I thought it was interesting that the number of annotated genes in cats (~19k) is similar to the number of protein-coding genes in humans and dogs.